lillianpope/EX02-LetterSize/README.md

 The project name of this exercise is **LetterSize**.

-The purpose of this assignment is for you to write more of your own comments, use fundamental data types, and to use constants in your program.

 ### Problem Description

 The purpose of this assignment is to practice what we learned about constants, variables and formatted output.